In this guide we cover what everyone ought to know before buying a family tent

 The four-person two-bedroom tent is fine for a family of four, but as kids get larger, or if you have 3 or more kids, then you need more bedrooms in your tent.

-Tent’s such as the Outwell Corvette XL offers a very popular 3 bedroom layout, where you still have a side-by-side layout but also an extra bedroom.
+Many three-bedroom tents have the layout above, where you still have a side-by-side layout but also an extra bedroom.